Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 - FC2=1000 → 500
 - FC3=500 → 200
 ![alt text][image14]
-- Test Accuracy = 0.951
+- **Test Accuracy** = 0.951
-- Random accuracy = 0.950
-- Comment: increase learningrate a little bit, test accuracy is 95.1 on par with 0.001 but validation accuracy is worse.
+- **Comment:** increase learningrate a little bit, test accuracy is 95.1 on par with 0.001 but validation accuracy is worse.
 However the validation accuracy seems to plateau near the end.
 Lets introduce dropout

 ##### Iterative training 12
 - EPOCHS = 50